lbechberger/MLinPractice/Documentation.md

 We added in run_classifier, a number of functions to run from the run_classifier_test.py which tests all classifiers, checks if the data is still equal length, if no classifier is written, try classifier fit, if not, give correct error output.

 ## Project Organization

+Our overall organization went very smoothly.
+The use of Trello, which none of us had heard before, was a suprisingly pleasent experience.
+Especially for really bringing that needed structure into the group work.
+We held meetings every 2 days, in a similar fashion to scrum, where we talked about current Trello sprints and what we should have finished until the next sprint.
+We really only had to postpone very little things and the overall workflow worked really well.